top of page

 • What Dharma practice opportunities are now being offered by PIMC?

 The needs of the PIMC Sangha remain the board’s top priority, and we are doing everything we can to ensure that PIMC remains a community resource for practice in the Ruth Denison Insight Meditation tradition.
 Currently, online peer-led meditation groups are meeting regularly, and two Dharma teachers – Doug Pullin and Jim Dalton – are offering weekly practice groups.
-Further, a council-style community gathering is being held both online and in-person at the center on Sunday, Nov.
-3 starting at 10 a.m.
-Pacific.
-Reach out to us at PIMCBoard@portlandinsight.org for Zoom links and more information on all those practice opportunities.
 In the coming weeks and months, we will be assessing the willingness of members of our community to continue to support PIMC’s mission and programs.
 We value your feedback and recommendations about what you would like to see happen with the organization moving forward.
 In many ways, we are treating what has occurred similar to the death of a close family member – this means refraining from making long-term decisions until we have all had time to grieve and process recent events.
-As we continue to go through our own organizational process of moving forward, we also point you to other resources in the community.
-Wise Spirit Meditation Community is a Portland-based group that focuses on Theravada Buddhism in the Ruth Denison Insight Meditation tradition.
+As we continue to move forward, we invite you to join us for meditation practice and community.
 For those of you who would like to explore a broader set of offerings, we recommend looking through the Northwest Dharma Association’s group directory.

 • Why did leadership at PIMC allow Robert to continue to be the guiding teacher after the community learned in 2008 of a different relationship with a community member?